RaphaZRZ/SimplifiedPicPay/README.md

 <h2>About the project</h2>
 <p>
-Simplified PicPay it is a simplified payment platform.
+Simplified PicPay is a simplified payment platform.
 In it, it is possible to make transactions between two users.
 We have two types of users: common users and merchants, both have wallets with money and can realize transactions.
 </p>